 Core camp habitat at Parramatta North comprises approximately 2 ha of riparian vegetation upstream of Buttons Bridge (footbridge) (Figure 2).
 The western part of the camp is within Parramatta Park and Wisteria Gardens, and the eastern part is within the heritage precinct of the Parramatta North Urban Transformation (PNUT) area.
-Flying-foxes in Parramatta were first recorded in 1791 (Collins, 1791).
+The camp has moved further south and west into Parramatta Park since the previous Camp Management Plan in 2008.
 Some Parramatta residents remember the camp being in its current location since the 1960s.
-Land uses and activities near the camp have changed over the decades.
-In the last three years nearby uses have included reconstruction of the Parramatta Stadium, repairs to heritage buildings on the eastern side of the camp and entertainment events in Parramatta Park.
+Flying-foxes in Parramatta were first recorded in written accounts in 1798 (Collins, 1798).